 Q: During 3rd person narrations of a book, how much emotion or “character” do you assign to those portions?

-A: YES!!
-In fact, the 3rd person narrator definitely has a point of view and is often in everyone’s mind (for fiction).
+A: The 3rd person narrator definitely has a point of view and is often in everyone’s mind (for fiction).
 You can really mine the subtext for characters’ emotions for a nuanced performance.

 Q: Have you done any Non-Fiction books?
 If so, how is your approach different?